 Access and Availability

 Material in the Australiana Collections may be accessed through the Cultural Collections Reading Room in the Baillieu Library.
 Requests for material can be made online prior to visiting the reading room.
-To request material, please use the Aeon request management application.
+To request material, please register and order.

 Small collections of ephemera material, including personal papers and other unpublished material such as artists' scrapbooks and records documenting the Victorian Peace Council.